Contact us 0300 303 3989

 Contraceptive patch

 The contraceptive patch is a sticky patch, a bit like a plaster, that slowly releases hormones into your body to prevent pregnancy.
 The patch contains oestrogen and progestogen, the same hormones as the combined pill and works by preventing the release of an egg each month (ovulation).
-It also thickens cervical mucus which makes it harder for sperm to pass through.
+It also thickens cervical mucus which makes it harder for sperm to pass through and thins the lining of the uterus (womb).

 You wear the contraceptive patch for 21 days, replacing it every 7 days, before taking a 7 day break and then starting the cycle again.